elinscott/koopmans_docs/theory/ingredients.rst

 The variational orbitals
 ------------------------
-The one important distinction that is worth making right away is that Koopmans functionals are not a density functional, but an *orbital-density-dependent functional theory* (ODDFT).
-This is because in addition to being dependent on the total density :math:`\rho` it is also dependent on the individual occupancies.
+The one important distinction that is worth making right away is that Koopmans functionals are not density functionals, but *orbital-density-dependent* (ODD) functionals.
+This is because in addition to being dependent on the total density :math:`\rho` they are also dependent on the individual occupancies.
 Indeed, each orbital will be subjected to a different potential, and when we solve a Koopmans functional we must minimise the total energy with respect to the entire set of orbitals as opposed to just the total density.

 A further complication of ODDFTs is that we actually have *two* sets of orbitals that we must be careful to distinguish.
 The set of orbitals that minimise the total energy are the so-called *variational* orbitals.
 Because the leading term in an orbital's Koopmans potential is the negative of that orbital's self-Hartree energy, these variational orbitals tend to be very localised.